marcuscaisey/lox/loxfmt/README.md

 Usage: loxfmt [flags] [path]

 Options:
+  -print-ast
-  -p    Print the AST only
+        Print the AST only
+  -write
-  -w    Write result to (source) file instead of stdout
+        Write result to (source) file instead of stdout
 ```